 - Blocking specific words, to prevent sharing of particularly sensitive information.

 Many of the controls are quite technical, and best understood by detailed review of the XMPP Application Profile.

 In some target environments mandatory labelling of information is enforced.
 This means that for XMPP each message will have a security label.
 Where this is in place, it can be used to control information exchanged cross domain, ensuring that information is appropriate for sending across the boundary, for example containing the correct information controlling release.

-Isode’s Cross Domain XMPP solution comprises three components.
-Two of these are fully shipping products:
+Isode’s Cross Domain XMPP solution comprises three components:

 This paper has described Isode’s cross domain XMPP Solution, comprising M-Guard, M-Link and an XMPP Application Profile for XML Guard.
 It has shown how this can address a range of cross domain XMPP requirements.